-You’re probably thinking, “yikes, I missed it.”
+You’re probably thinking, “Yikes, I missed it.”
 Have no fear!
 In this blog, I’ll provide the Reader’s Digest of important takeaways and how you can apply them to your work.
 Prepare yourself.
 This is your invitation to the SEO journey of a lifetime.
 “This is the (SEO journey and educational opportunity) for those who seek to find…a way to leave their (previous low SEO rankings) behind.”

 What is a backlink?

-We’re on a local car dealership’s website and find a car that we like: Subaru Forester (I’m in the market, so this is a real-life example).
-We click on the image to check out the specs and price.
-Considering the condition, the price listed doesn’t seem appropriate.
 On the page of the beloved Forester is a link to Kelly Blue Book (if you’re unfamiliar, it’s a reliable online source for pricing vehicles).
 So, we click the link.
 KBB’s website pops up, bringing us to a separate tab.
 KBB confirms that the listed price is accurate given the condition of the car.
-As KBB has a reputation of being a reliable source of information for cars, we accept the price.
-Additionally, we trust that the information we got from the car dealership is correct.
-Now, we don’t second guess the dealer and feel like we can trust them.

-So, KBB takes notice of this.
-KBB sees that the cars listed on the local dealership’s website are fair and appropriate.
-KBB is so pleased that they make a blog post talking about how much they trust this car dealership.
-Further, they encourage everyone to shop there.
 At the end of the post, they provide a link to the car dealership’s website so people can easily access this dealership.
-Because of this post and link provided, the local car dealership gets a flood of new shoppers and their business booms.
+Because of this post and the link provided, the local car dealership gets a flood of new shoppers, and their business booms.
 Overall, the dealership’s reputation is favorable “and they all live happily ever after.”

 In this example, KBB linking back to the local car dealership’s website is the backlink.
 Backlink is the prize.
 Again, this is because KBB is considered a trusted source and is widely known.
 Make sense?